MaxASC/guide/README.md

 # Hide git remote branches
 By default, git uses `origin` as name for remote repository.
 There could be many remote repositories with different names.
-Before you go, check which repos are used with command  `git remote -v` and replace `{origin}` with preferred name.
+Before you go, check which repos are used with command  `git remote -v` and replace `origin` with preferred name.

 1. Edit git config
 	* Open conig file `.git/config`
-	* Locate `[remote "{origin}"]` section with fetch config.
+	* Locate `[remote "origin"]` section with fetch config.
 It should look something like this:
 	```
 	fetch = +refs/heads/*:refs/remotes/origin/*
 	```